 Why should you consider using eLearning as part of your learning strategy?

 The benefits and cost saving of eLearning are well known as more companies are transforming their traditional learning offerings into interactive and enjoyable electronic learning content.
-Not only can it reduce training costs and reduce your organisation's carbon Footprint, it also allow learners to learn at their own pace and convenience.
+Not only can it reduce training costs and reduce your organisation's footprint, it also allow learners to learn at their own pace and convenience.

 What is involved in the development of eLEARNING Content?

 The eLearning development process consists of 6 major phases:

 - Analysis and learning design

 A learning experience designer works in close collaboration with our client to analyse and design a meaningful learning framework.

 Content is developed and peer-reviewed by subject matter experts (authors) in the relevant learning field.

 - Storyboard development

 A storyboard is usually a PowerPoint version of the content that will be developed into eLearning.
 Approved content is restructured into a storyboard to illustrate the flow and activities of the planned eLearning.